JetBrains/teamcity-documentation/topics/nuget.md

 TeamCity integrates with [NuGet](https://github.com/nuget/home) package manager and when [NuGet is installed](#Installing+NuGet+to+TeamCity+agents) provides the following capabilities:
 * [Private NuGet feeds](using-teamcity-as-nuget-feed.md) based on the builds' published artifacts.
 * A set of NuGet runners to be used in builds on Windows OS, as well as on Linux and MacOS when [Mono](http://www.mono-project.com/docs/getting-started/install/) is installed on the agent.
-    * the [NuGet Installer](nuget-installer.md) build runner, which installs and updates NuGet packages
+    * [NuGet Installer](nuget-installer.md) build runner, which installs and updates NuGet packages.
-    * the [NuGet Pack](nuget-pack.md) build runner, which builds NuGet packages
+    * [NuGet Pack](nuget-pack.md) build runner, which builds NuGet packages.
-    * the [NuGet Publish](nuget-publish.md) build runner, which publishes packages to a feed of your choice
+    * [NuGet Publish](nuget-publish.md) build runner, which publishes packages to a feed of your choice.
-* The [NuGet Dependency](nuget-dependency-trigger.md) Trigger, which allows triggering builds on NuGet feed updates.
+* [NuGet Dependency](nuget-dependency-trigger.md) Trigger, which allows triggering builds on NuGet feed updates.

 <note include-id="nuget-OS">